Basic Modulation in Jazz

-The goal of the jazz accompanist is to outlining the given chord progression clearly while complimenting the soloist's ideas.
-As we know, most jazz improvisations use and outline the harmony as a foundation for melodic ideas.
-(See jazz improvisation.)
+The goal of the jazz accompanist is to compliment the soloist’s ideas while outlining the given chord progression clearly.
+As we know, most jazz improvisations use and outline the harmony as a foundation for melodic ideas

 This chord progressions series demonstrates the most common progressions found in jazz.
 They will help you hear and understand the recurrent harmonic traits found in traditional jazz repertoire.

 How about a fermented fifth modulation in K sharp fridgemyan? (-;

 The IV chord being the closest related tonality (in relation to the I key) it is the most common “destination key” in classical and jazz music.
 Loooots of jazz standards incorporate a modulation to the IV.
 Let’s use a little imagery to describe this :

 I (home); II (away); V (further away…); I (home).
 As in C, Dm7, G7, C.